dgbowl/yadg/docs/source/usage.rst

 How to use **yadg**
 ===================
-We have prepared an interactive, Binder-compatible Jupyter notebook, showing the installation and example usage of yadg.
+We have prepared an interactive, Binder-compatible Jupyter notebook, showing the installation and example usage of **yadg**.
 The latest version of the notebook and the direct link to Binder are:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.6351210.svg
     :target: https://doi.org/10.5281/zenodo.6351210